-5.1 List the persons ineligible or disqualified from being appointed as a director in accordance with the Companies Act.
-(10)
+5.1 List the persons that are ineligible or disqualified from being appointed as a director in accordance with the Companies Act.

-5.2 Explain to the Board which of the candidates listed under point 5 of the agenda, will be permissible in terms of the requirements of the Companies Act to be appointed as the new director of Docex.
+5.2 Explain to the Board which of the candidates listed under point 5 of the agenda, will be permissible and which of the candidates will not be permissible in terms of the requirements of the Companies Act to be appointed as the new director of Docex.